redox-os/book/src/porting-applications.md

 - If your program use a tarball, you can quickly remove the `git` and `rev` data types.
 - If your program use a Git repository, you can quickly remove the `tar` data type.
 - If you don't need to pin a commit hash for the most recent stable release, you can quickly remove the `rev` data type.
-- If the program don't need dependencies, you can quickly remove the `dependencies = []` section.
+- If the program don't need C, C++ or patched Rust dependencies, you can quickly remove the `dependencies = []` section.

 After the `#TODO` you will write your current porting status.